SachaWheeler/weather/README.md

-# Weather

-This script runs on the hour, every hour between 07:00 and 14:00 and lets me know (piped though a text-to-speech engine on a machine connected to my Hi-fi):
+## Weather - A Personal Assistant Script

+It uses a text-to-speech engine (connected to my Hi-fi) to inform me of important daily details.

+## Features

+At the top of every scheduled hour, it provides a summary of:
 - the date and time
 - current weather conditions
 - current temperature